Remote onboarding: best practices and checklist

 Having a process for onboarding remote employees can mean it becomes a streamlined activity for team members.
 Changing to remote work gives organisations the opportunity to create a new onboarding programme that better suits remote employees, rather than just adapting the current procedure.
 Digital transformation can now be prioritised, so older tools with too many manual processes can be replaced with software that’s more accommodating of your recruitment strategy.

-Digitising this step means the can be improved, too, because documents can be accessed online by employees and signed virtually without having to print anything (remember: not everyone will have access to a printer or scanner).
-By investing in specialist technology, such as Ciphr Onboarding, HR and new hires can all operate more efficiently.
+Digitising this step means the employee experience can be improved, too, because documents can be accessed online by employees and signed virtually without having to print anything (remember: not everyone will have access to a printer or scanner).
+By investing in specialist technology, such as Ciphr onboarding, HR and new hires can all operate more efficiently.
 New starters can submit bank details and emergency contact information before their start date, complete pre-training before their arrival, and read and accept all policies on their first day.

 What are the challenges of onboarding remote employees?

 While a move to remote recruitment can be completed relatively easily, as interviews can be conducted by video calls, creating a great remote onboarding experience is a significant challenge for HR teams.
 Your brand will need to check this strategy works with a high volume of new hires, too.